Trinidad is the regional shopping centre

 The largest and most extensive shopping malls are concentrated in northern Trinidad, in the northwest and along the East-West Corridor.
 These sleek and sprawling shopping malls – many of which have been renovated and expanded over the last decade – offer the comfort of air-conditioned shopping and secured parking, and an ever-growing range of retailers.
 You might sooner feel that you’re in Miami or somewhere in North America when you step into these worlds.

-There are five major malls in Trinidad: The Falls at West Mall (Cocorite), Long Circular Mall (St. James), Trincity Mall, Grand Bazaar (Chaguanas), C3 Centre (San Fernando), SouthPark Mall (San Fernando), and Gulf City (La Romaine).
+There are a few major shopping malls in Trinidad: The Falls at West Mall (Cocorite), Long Circular Mall (St. James), Trincity Mall, Grand Bazaar (Chaguanas), C3 Centre (San Fernando), SouthPark Mall (San Fernando), and Gulf City (La Romaine).
 While you may find branches of popular high street stores at these locations, they also house high-end stores you won’t find anywhere else.
 Over the last five years, these malls have upgraded their décor and expanded to improve customer satisfaction and accommodate the growing number of people who prefer the convenience of one-stop shopping.
 In addition to the major malls, Trinidad also has a number of smaller shopping plazas and mini malls that house a range of stores.

 In contrast, the street vendors, markets, and mini-malls of bustling downtown Port of Spain (Charlotte and Frederick Streets), San Fernando (High Street) and Chaguanas (Main Street), are the destinations for bargain-hunters.
 In every major district in Trinidad, shopping is centered on a few key streets.
 In Port of Spain, the capital, the main thoroughfare is Frederick Street with shopping to be found on surrounding streets.
 Charlotte Street, to the east of Frederick Street, is renowned for its bargain shopping.
 In San Fernando, the second capital, it’s High Street.
 In these areas, you can find a myriad of things to buy from fabric to eating utensils.

 Online shopping is gaining traction in Trinidad with local websites offering shoppers the convenience of shopping from the comfort of their home and receiving their goods at their doorstep in a matter of days.
 So far, groceries, shoes, clothing, lingerie and accessories are the main items that can be bought from local sites.